okta/okta.github.io/_source/_posts/2017-10-13-okta-groups-spring-security.md

 }
 ```

-There are 4 paths defined in this controller and all require an authenticated user at a minimum.
+There are four paths defined in this controller and all require an authenticated user at a minimum.
 The real value comes in with the `/users` and `/admins` paths.

 Notice that they both have the `@PreAuthorize` annotation.
 This means that the [SpringEL](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions) expression that follows must be satisfied before the method will even be entered.
 The `hasAuthority` function looks to see if the authenticated user belongs to those roles.
 In this case, these are automatically mapped to the Okta groups we created earlier.
 That's why it was key to ensure that the `groups` claim was included in the access token from Okta.